 It is recommended that you check for your baby’s soiled diaper when your baby is awake.
 Avoid waking your baby to change his diaper.
 You may check and change your baby’s diaper before feeding him, as babies tend to sleep after their feeding session.
 You can also change your baby’s diaper just before retiring for the night.

-What if Your Baby’s Wet Diaper Count is too Low?
+What if Your Baby’s Wet Diaper Count Is Too Low?

-What if Your Baby’s Wet Diaper Count is too High?
+What if Your Baby’s Wet Diaper Count Is Too High?

 Your baby’s high diaper usage may scare you, but it is very normal for newborn babies to the soil every 1 to 3 hours.
 This will get better as your baby grows.
-Your baby will develop better control of his bladder and bowel movement by the time he is one year old
+Your baby will develop better control of his bladder and bowel movements by the time he is one year old